balder-dev/balder/README.md

 # Run Balder

-After you've installed it, you can run Balder inside a Balder environment with the following command:
+After you've installed it, you can run Balder  with the following command:

 ```
 balder